WaveBeans/wave-blog/audio-signal-processing-course/week1/readme.md

         /* ... */.map { it.elements.sum() / it.elements.count() }
         ```

-4. The last two operations is to limit the amount of output to 1 millisecond and store everything to CSV file.
+4. and 5.
+The last two operations is to limit the amount of output to 1 millisecond and store everything to CSV file.
 You may try to call `toMono16bitWav()` instead, but it will store your samples as original sampling rate as it's not proper resampling mechanism for WaveBeans.
 But you get the idea, right?

 Conlcusion
 -----------